arandallhughes/rcn-ecs.github.io/2018_readings.md

 **Discussion Questions:**

-1. What consitutes good evidence for fluctuating selection, especially if its maintained by many loci with small effects?
+1. What consitutes good evidence for fluctuating selection, especially if it's maintained by many loci with small effects?

 2. What are the benefits (or consequences) of fluctuating selection for long-term changes in the environment?